sc-forks/solidity-coverage/README.md

 Methods invoked the old way will return a transaction object instead of a value when run under coverage.
-See [issue #146](https://github.com/sc-forks/solidity-coverage/issues/146#issuecomment-342781441) for a more detailed explanation. `0.3.5` is an intermediate release that contains the Byzantium fork upgrade but does not require other code changes as long as your pragma is `<= 0.4.17`.
+See [issue #146](https://github.com/sc-forks/solidity-coverage/issues/146#issuecomment-342781441) for a more detailed explanation. `0.3.5` is an intermediate release that contains the Byzantium fork upgrade but does not require other code changes as long as your pragma is `<= 0.4.17` and you invoke `pure` methods using the `.call` postfix.

 ### Run
 ```